Optimus (robot): Specifications

 Optimus is planned to measure 5 ft 8 in tall and weigh 125 lbs.
 According to the presentation made during the 2021 AI Day event, Optimus will be "controlled by the same AI system Tesla is developing for the advanced driver-assistance system used in its cars" and have a carrying capacity of 45 lbs.
+To manage the high force density required for dynamic movement, the robot's linear actuators utilize planetary roller screw technology rather than traditional ball screws, providing higher shock load resistance during walking motions.
 Proposed tasks for Optimus are ones that are "dangerous, repetitive and boring", such as providing manufacturing assistance.

 In 2023, the hands of the Generation 2 Optimus had 11 degrees of freedom.
+In 2024, the Generation 3 hands had 22 degrees of freedom.